Inclusive recruitment and nurturing talent

 6 ways to make your recruitment process inclusive

-Below, we take a look at five ways you can ensure your recruitment process is genuinely unbiased and inclusive - allowing you to hire the best possible candidates.
+Below, we take a look at six ways you can ensure your recruitment process is genuinely unbiased and inclusive - allowing you to hire the best possible candidates.

 - Write inclusive job descriptions